slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	- If you have an idea, test it.
 It’s called putting out a “minimally viable product” or MVP.
 	- Don’t scale your team/product until you have built something people want.
 	- Focus on revenue generating activities: if it is not going to earn you money, then don’t do it.
 If there are tasks that need to be done that do not directly result in the generation of revenue, then outsource them so that you have more time to work on building your cash flow.
-	- Scratch your own itch it's good only as a start.
+	- Scratch your own itch it’s good only as a start.
 Build something people want: Find 10-100 customers who love your product.
 	- Create a culture that rewards killing ideas.
 Kill a lot of ideas.
 There is no risk to our people; nobody gets fired.
 In fact, people get praised when we kill something, we saved a lot of money.

-- If you build something that people say they'll pay for and then they don't then this is problematic, but also normal and doesn't make you a wannapreneur.
-At that point it's just part of the struggle.
+- If you build something that people say they'll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a wannapreneur.
+At that point it’s just part of the struggle.
 	- In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.
 	- All startups are badly broken at some point ánd can only solve one problem well at any given time.
 	- Avoid: long negotiated deals with big customers if you can.
 Fire customers that cause you to much stress or that cost too much to service.
 Big company corporate development queries – they will only waste time.
 Conferences unless they are the best way to get customers